 - 10th Class mark sheet

-- Application Fees for Learner's License
+- Application Fee for Learner's Licence

 - If you are residing in other cities, you can submit the rental agreement with a copy of a recent utility bill like electricity bill or gas bill as current address proof.

 - At least six copies of passport size photographs

 - Medical Certificate - Form 1 A and 1 which is to be signed by a certified Government doctor (if applicable).

 - Completely filled application form.
 (You can download the form from the state RTO portal or you can procure the form from the nearest RTO office)